10 Days in Côte Vermeille and the Pyrenees Itinerary

 How to get there

-The nearest airport to Côte Vermeille in France is Perpignan-Rivesaltes airport.
-From the airport, you can take either a taxi or the no. 7 bus to the centre of Perpignan, where you will find trains and buses at the SNCF station.
+The closest airport to Côte Vermeille in France is Perpignan-Rivesaltes Airport.
+Upon arrival, you have the option of taking a taxi or the number 7 bus to the center of Perpignan, where you’ll find trains and buses at the SNCF station.

 Leave a Reply